 Third Party Software End of Life Policy

-As third-party software, such as operating systems, ages, it becomes increasingly difficult for cPanel, L.L.C. to provide the support and level of functionality that our customers expect.
-To ease this difficulty, we have established an End of Life (EOL) policy for both third-party software and Operating Systems (OS).
-An EOL date indicates when cPanel, L.L.C. will cease to provide support for that version of the third-party software.
+WebPros International, LLC has established an End of Life (EOL) policy for third-party software and operating systems (OS).
+An EOL date indicates when we will cease to provide support for that version of the third-party software.

 We will retain software without an explicit EOL policy as long as the demand and business need is present.